HashakGik/HomeMonNode-Shield-Arduino-Nano/README.md

 This Eagle layout can be used to etch a single HomeMon node, in the form of a shield for the Arduino Nano prototyping platform.

+The Arduino Nano sketch for this shield is available [here](https://github.com/HashakGik/HomeMonNode-Shield-Arduino-Nano).

 ![Schematics](Screenshots/Schematics.png "Electric scheme")
 <br />
 ![Top](Screenshots/Top.png "PCB Layout - Top side")